-As a financial planner, I hear all sorts of reasons about why people’s finances are the way they are; all the reasons why they’re financially stuck and not making progress.
+As financial planners, we hear all sorts of reasons about why people’s finances are the way they are… especially when they seem financially stuck.

 We have $10,000 in credit card debt because my wife lost her job.

 I lost a lot of money in my 401(k) because I didn’t know my investments were too aggressive.